Benson & Clegg

-Benson & Clegg is a bespoke tailors and gentlemen's outfitters located at 9 Piccadilly Arcade, Jermyn Street in London.
+Benson & Clegg is a bespoke tailor and gentlemen's outfitters located at 9 Piccadilly Arcade, Jermyn Street in London.

 Benson & Clegg was founded by Harry Benson and Thomas Clegg, who both worked for Hawes & Curtis, at 34 Bury Street, London SW1, their original premises.
 In 1976, they moved to 9 Piccadilly Arcade, off Jermyn Street.

 They have had a Royal Warrant from King George VI since 1944, and in 1992 were granted a further warrant from Prince Charles.

 The philosophy of the founders was that bespoke tailoring should be accessible to all with a welcoming and relaxed approach to building long standing relationships with their clients, an ethos that the company is known for today.
-Harry Benson and Thomas Clegg created their unique tailoring profile which is today mirrored in the house style; a smooth, natural shoulder and profiled waist.
+Harry Benson and Thomas Clegg created their unique tailoring profile which is today mirrored in the house style.
+A smooth, natural shoulder and profiled waist.

 The company is one of only sixteen bespoke tailors to be members of the elite Savile Row Bespoke Association, an organisation convened to establish a method of identifying garments specifically made by Savile Row tailors who meet the association's required specifications.

 As of 2018, the firm is owned by Mark Gordon.